winaviation/Pip3rm0n/README.md

 # How it works
 Pip3rm0n uses **a WiFi based kernel exploit** made by my friend, the exploit currently has no name but I like to call it Wipl0it.
+Files will be downloaded upon selecting number 1 when running `Pip3rm0n.bat` or `Pip3rm0n.sh`, how convenient.

 I have nothing left to say how it works, it's complicated, it's a huge project.